staabm/phpstan-todo-by/README.md

 For the `php` declaration, it is recommended to use a version constraint with a fixed upper bound, e.g. `7.4.*` or `^7 || <8.3`.

+### 'Could not determine latest git tag' error

+This error is thrown, when no git tags are available within your git clone.
+Fetch git tags, as described in the ["Reference version"-chapter](https://github.com/staabm/phpstan-todo-by#reference-version) above.

 ## 💌 Give back some love